Hneumont/chai/readme.md

 ## Questions:

+I could not test any code as it could not properly connect to MongoDB; Compass identified that the database and collection existed however mongodb_manager.py could not. test_mongo_connection.py keeps outputting that the connection was succesful and so I haven't a clue what is wrong.

 ### Question 1: Performance test:

 - How append times changed as the number of messages gew for flat files vs MongoDB?